 The VTA Board of Directors adopted guidelines for overall program administration for each of these nine program categories at the October 2017 and November 2017 meetings.
-These guidelines are intended to direct the implementation of each Program category and propose how the Program category funds should be allocated.
+These guidelines are intended to direct the implementation of each program category and propose how the program category funds should be allocated.

-VTA accounting records for FY 2020-2021 showed 2016 Measure B tax expenditures of \$76,684,358.
+VTA accounting records for FY 2021-2022 showed 2016 Measure B tax expenditures of \$127,126,574.
+This amount was reconciled to the ACFR for the corresponding FY to verify the completeness and accuracy of records provided.